Triboelectric effect: History

 The historical development of triboelectricity is interwoven with work on static electricity and electrons themselves.
-Experiments involving triboelectricity and static electricity occurred before the discovery of the electron.
+Experiments involving triboelectricity and static electricity occurred well before the discovery of the electron.
 The name ēlektron (ἤλεκτρον) is Greek for amber, which is connected to the recording of electrostatic charging by Thales of Miletus around 585 BC, and possibly others even earlier.
 The prefix tribo- (Greek for 'rub') refers to sliding, friction and related processes, as in tribology.

 From the axial age (8th to 3rd century BC) the attraction of materials due to static electricity by rubbing amber and the attraction of magnetic materials were considered to be similar or the same.
 There are indications that it was known both in Europe and outside, for instance China and other places.
 Syrian women used amber whorls in weaving and exploited the triboelectric properties, as noted by Pliny the Elder.

 The effect was mentioned in records from the medieval period.
 Archbishop Eustathius of Thessalonica, Greek scholar and writer of the 12th century, records that Woliver, king of the Goths, could draw sparks from his body.
 He also states that a philosopher was able, while dressing, to draw sparks from his clothes, similar to the report by Robert Symmer of his silk stocking experiments, which may be found in the 1759 Philosophical Transactions.